Student Code of Conduct and Community Standards

 Student Code of Conduct

-The Student Code of Conduct contains policies that establish standards of behavior for students at Monroe College relating to:
+The Student Code of Conduct contains policies that establish standards of behavior for students at Monroe University relating to:

 1. Academic Honesty

-As an institution of higher education, Monroe College holds students and faculty to the highest standards of academic integrity.
-The College’s policies on academic honesty are described in the Code of Academic and Scholarly Integrity, and are administered by the Office of Academic and Student Affairs.
+As an institution of higher education, Monroe University holds students and faculty to the highest standards of academic integrity.
+The University’s policies on academic honesty are described in the Code of Academic and Scholarly Integrity, and are administered by the Office of Academic and Student Affairs.
 The full policy can be found here: Code of Academic and Scholarly Integrity

 2. Residence Hall Regulations

-Students who reside in Monroe College residence halls are required to abide by the policies and regulations outlined in the Housing Agreement and the Residence Life Handbook, in addition to this Code.
+Students who reside in Monroe University residence halls are required to abide by the policies and regulations outlined in the Housing Agreement and the Residence Life Handbook, in addition to this Code.

 3. Alcohol

-Alcohol is not permitted on campus with the exception of a limited number of College-sanctioned events.
+Alcohol is not permitted on campus with the exception of a limited number of University-sanctioned events.
 All students must comply with applicable federal and state laws pertaining to the consumption of alcohol.

-Important note regarding alcohol/drug use: The College will not sanction any student who is the victim or witness of sexual misconduct at or near the time while he/she is under the influence of alcohol/drugs.
-Please see the Alcohol/Drug Amnesty policy in the College’s Sexual Misconduct Policy, Title-IX, Enough is Enough (Article 129A and 129B) and Sexual Misconduct, for more information.
+Important note regarding alcohol/drug use: The University will not sanction any student who is the victim or witness of sexual misconduct at or near the time while he/she is under the influence of alcohol/drugs.
+Please see the Alcohol/Drug Amnesty policy in the University’s Sexual Misconduct Policy, Title-IX, Enough is Enough (Article 129A and 129B) and Sexual Misconduct, for more information.

 Specific violations of this standard include, but are not limited to: